 On reflection, my guess was they were torn between two possibilities.
 I was a runner from a care home, or I was up to no good.
 I am on the wrong side of 50 (young at heart), gentle disposition and not a stereotypical trouble maker.
 Whatever that is.
 After some dialog based on ‘the purpose of my visit’ and scrutiny of my documents and questions as to why no baggage.
-“Everybody has baggage on long haul or cabin luggage at the very least”.
-I was told.
+“Everybody has baggage on a long haul flight cabin luggage at the very least”.

-“Why not – it makes the plane lighter” – my reply.
+My reply.
+“Why not – it makes the plane lighter”.
 That was a very silly thing to say.

 I meant to go on and say it uses less fuel and causes less CO2 emissions.
 What would have been smart would have been to blame time and anyway clothes are so much cheaper in The States.